anay-p/mysql-for-termux/README.md

 <img src="images/stop-optimizing-battery-usage.jpg" height="50%" width="50%" alt="Stop optimizing battery usage?"></img>
 Do not worry, this app does not consume much battery at all.
 3. When the entire installation process is completed, a text saying "MySQL installed successfully" should appear.
 Enter the command `setpass` and set a password (for the user _root_).
-4. Enter the command `mysql` to start MySQL.
+4. Enter the command `start-client` to start MySQL.

 #### Note:
 1. Now you can close the application if you wish and the MySQL server will keep running in the background allowing you to use Python libraries like pymysql to connect to your databases through an app like Pydroid (avaialable on Google Play [here](https://play.google.com/store/apps/details/Pydroid_3_IDE_for_Python_3?id=ru.iiec.pydroid3)), which is a Python editor and compiler for Android.